BluoCaroot/Ecommerce/README.md

 Ecommerce project at route acadamey

-todo: apply pagination and validation
+todo: simplify apis like add and update products